enkidevs/curriculum/lua/lua-core/operators-in-lua-ii/arithmetic-operators-in-lua-iii.md

 ---

-# Modulo and Exponentation
+# Modulo and Exponentiation

 ---
 ## Content

-The arithmetic operators for Modulo[1] and Exponentation in Lua are:
+The arithmetic operators for Modulo[1] and Exponentiation in Lua are:

 |      Name      | Sign |
 |:--------------:|:----:|